 What does God say about the voices in our heads?

 We all hear voices in our heads, sometimes competing ones encouraging us to support opposing ideas.
-Like the politicians who say they want a greener world and travel by private jet.
-Like the time a friend got a promotion, one we thought we would get, and we congratulated them while thinking we deserved it more.
-These voices are very confusing.
-Where do they come from?
-Whose voices, are they?
+This is very confusing.
+Where do these voices come from?
+Whose voices are they?
 How are we to decide which ones to listen to?

-Somehow, we need to dial back the noises of this world, so we can clearly hear God speaking to us.
+Somehow we need to dial back the noise of this world so that we can clearly hear God speaking to us.
 Whenever we hear a noise, we can tell whether the source of the noise is near or far by its volume.
-The closer we get, the louder the noise becomes.
+The closer we get the louder the noise becomes.
 It is the same with God.
-He chooses to speak to us in a still small voice, and we need to get very close to hear Him clearly above the noises produced by the devil, and people who are not following God.
-How can we know who is producing the noises that are keeping us from hearing God?
+His is a still small voice and we need to get very close to hear Him clearly above the noises produced by the devil and people who are not following God.
+How can we know who is not following God?
 By watching how they treat other people.
 God’s way is love, so the closer we are to God the more we demonstrate His love and charity, 1 Jn 2:5, “But whoso keepeth his word, in him verily is the love of God perfected: hereby know we that we are in him.” and 1 Cor 13:4-6, “Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up, Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; Rejoiceth not in iniquity, but rejoiceth in the truth;”

 So, how do we get closer to God?

 His Word quiets the noises of this world and allows us to see the path He has prepared for us, Ps 119:105, “Thy word is a lamp unto my feet, and a light unto my path.”
-When we begin to see the path, it is our growing faith that leads us to trust God, Prov 3:5-6, “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
+When we begin to see the path He has prepared for us, we must have faith, Prov 3:5-6, “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.”
 We boost our faith by studying His Word, which renews our minds because we come to recognize how good His advice is, Col 3:8-9, “But now ye also put off all these; anger, wrath, malice, blasphemy, filthy communication out of your mouth.
 Lie not one to another, seeing that ye have put off the old man with his deeds;” and with our prayers, which are conversations with God and relationship building.